pinterest/l10nmessages/docs/docs/introduction.md

   - Duplicated keys in `properties` files
 - For Java 8, try to load properties files as `UTF-8` and fallback to `ISO-8859-1`.
 This is the default behavior in Java 9+
+- For Java < 17, try to load alternate properties files for obsolete languages: "iw", "in" and "ji" (replaced respectively by "he", "id" and "yi").
+This is the default behavior starting with Java 17
 - Simple caching.
 Easily integrates with other library like Guava cache.
 - Share arguments between subsequent calls to `L10nMessages#format()` calls
 - Graceful failure for invalid message formats and missing messages